greenwyrt/plover2CAT/docs/reference/menu.md

 - Spellcheck: Shows Spellcheck pane if hidden
 - Steno Search: Shows Steno Search pane if hidden

-### The View Menu
+### The Preferences Menu

-This menu contains items related to view.
+This menu contains items related to window layout, views, and shortcuts

 - Show All Characters: Toggle to view whitespace charactes (spaces with dots, tabs with left arrows, paragraph endings with pilcrow symbol)
 - Window Font: Set the font and size for the window.
 This is saved when exiting and will be maintained across sessions.
 - Background Color: Set background color.
 - Paper Tape Font: Set the font and size for the paper tape.
 This is savd when exiting and will be maintained across sessions.
 - Docks: Submenu with items to toggle the visibility of each dock.
 A user can also right click on the toolbar and toggle dock visibility that way.
+- Edit Menu Shortcuts: Activates dialog for setting key shortcuts for available menu items

 ### The Help Menu